-- 102. There are three Council officers who are statutory appointments the Chief Executive's role as the Head of Paid Service, the Corporate Director's role as the Section 151 Officer and the Head of Legal and Democratic Services as the Monitoring Officer. - 103.
-The Chief Executive and the Corporate Director comprise the Chief Officers' Board, which meets on a weekly basis. - 104.
+- 103. There are three Council officers who are statutory appointments the Chief Executive's role as the Head of Paid Service, the Corporate Director's role as the Section 151 Officer and the Head of Legal and Democratic Services as the Monitoring Officer. - 104.
+The Chief Executive and the Corporate Director comprise the Chief Officers' Board, which meets on a weekly basis. - 105.
 The Chief Officers' Board, together with the Heads of Housing, Partnerships and Community Engagement, Finance and Business Services, HR & Customer Services, Street Scene, Planning and Economic Development, Engineering Services and Asset Management and Legal and Democratic Services comprise the Senior Management Team, which meets on a monthly basis.
-The SIAS Audit Manager also attends Senior Management Team. - 105.
+The SIAS Audit Manager also attends Senior Management Team. - 106.
 Each Director, Head of Service and Senior Manager has completed and signed off a Management Assurance Statement.
 These Management Assurance Statements have been designed to require each officer to certify the effective operation of the control environment in their service area including arrangements for performance management and risk management.
-As a consequence, these Statements are key supporting documents in identifying any significant governance issues. - 106.
-From 19 April 2017, there was a change to the Council's chief officer structure.
-This now consists of the Chief Executive and Corporate Director; the post of Director of Environment was made redundant.
-This has resulted in a change in reporting lines.
+As a consequence, these Statements are key supporting documents in identifying any significant governance issues.